RuochaoYan/a-plagiarism-detector/README.md

 ### A Quick Word on JSON

 In part 2 of your assignment, you are expected to generate a json formatted text file.
 JSON is a lightweight text-based data interchange format derived from javascript.
-JSON files contain an ordered list of key-value pairs, making it an natural format for encoding ordered collections.
+JSON files contain a set of key-value pairs, making it an natural format for encoding ordered collections.
 For example, I can encode the list of my favorite types of fruit into json like this:

 ```
 {